Valkea/Omdena_Reachbots/deployment_methods_explained/AWS_EC2_Docker.md

 > 1. Search *EC2* in the search box in the top (or *Compute* in the list of services)
 > 2. Click the `launch instance` button
 > 3. Choose a name and an AMI Image that match the need (i.e. Ubuntu server 22.04 LTS)
-> 4. Choose an instance type that match the need (i.e. t3.medium)
+> 4. Choose an instance type that matches the need (i.e. t3.medium)
-> 5. Create a Key Pair (don’t ignore) and download the .pem file (put it in your project folder, but don't share it!)
+> 5. Create a Key Pair (don’t ignore it) and download the .pem file (put it in your project folder, but don't share it!)
 > 6. Increase the Storage to 30GB of EBS General Purpose
 > 7. Review and click `Launch`